Top 5 Reasons You Should Check Your Sprinklers NOW!

 Do you live in Pasco, Pinellas, or Hillsborough Counties?
 If so, you could be eligible for an irrigation efficiency upgrade through the Tampa Bay Water-Wise rebate program!
 Check your eligibility at: https://tampabaywaterwise.org/en/rebates

 (Live outside the Tampa Bay area?
-Check for rebates here – https://lookforwatersense.epa.gov/rebates/)
+Check for other rebates here – https://lookforwatersense.epa.gov/rebates/)

 Want to learn more about timer & sensor issues?